Being a Writer

 Correlations to Common Core State Standards (CCSS)

-To correlate your instruction to the goals of the CCSS, you can use our correlation tool.
-It allows you to search by either DSC program or CCSS standard to: identify all standards addressed in a selected DSC program within a unit, week, or lesson; or find which lessons in any DSC program address a selected standard.
+To correlate your instruction to the goals of the Common Core, you can use our correlation tool.
+It allows you to search by either program or Common Core standard to: identify all standards addressed in a selected program within a unit, week, or lesson; or find which lessons in any program address a selected standard.

 For details on the Being a Writer Grade 6 interim edition—including information on product updates and how to qualify for a free* upgrade to the final revised edition in spring 2016—click here.